0xcapp3/HYDRA/README.md

 In addition to its temperature and pressure measurement capabilities, the BMP280 also has a built-in altimeter function, which can calculate the altitude based on the measured pressure.
 This feature can be useful in applications such as weather stations, where altitude is an important factor in weather prediction.

-The BMP280 is available in a compact, surface-mount package, making it easy to integrate into a variety of electronic devices.
+Generally speaking, the BMP280 is available in a compact, surface-mount package, making it easy to integrate into a variety of electronic devices.
 It operates on a voltage of 1.8 to 3.6 volts and has a low power consumption of only 1.8 microamps in power-down mode.
 This makes it well-suited for use in battery-powered devices or applications where power consumption is a concern.

 [sensor image]